vuejs/docs/src/guide/quick-start.md

 ## With Build Tools

-A build setup allows us to use Vue [Single-File Components](/guide/scaling-up/sfc) (SFCs).
-The official Vue build setup is based on [Vite](https://vitejs.dev), a frontend build tool that is modern, lightweight and extremely fast.
+A build setup allows us to use Vue [Single File Components](/guide/scaling-up/sfc) (SFCs).
+The official Vue build setup is based on [Vite](https://vitejs.dev), a frontend build tool that is modern, lightweight, and extremely fast.

 ### Online